 Reckon you’ve got the world’s largest barely-used media collection?
-Perhaps it’s time to start cashing in on that baby!Most of us will admit to having a stash of books, CDs, games or DVDs that, if we’re being totally honest, we’re absolutely not going to watch or use ever again.
+Perhaps it’s time to start cashing in on that baby!Most of us will admit to having a stash of books, CDs, games or DVDs that, being totally honest, we’re absolutely not going to watch or use ever again.

 And in the case of unwanted gifts we feel guilty about chucking – perhaps we never even used them in the first place!

 It makes little sense to keep hold of stuff you don’t need – especially if you’re in need of some dosh.
 The good news is that the unwanted remnants of your collection can be transferred into cold, hard cash.

 And here’s how to squeeze as much cash as possible out of them!

 As you can probably guess, the most popular way of flogging your unwanted goodies these days is online.
 In fact, there’s a whole army of trade-in sites just waiting to take your junk and cross your palm with gold (or pennies, depending what nick they’re in!).

 While every site differs in how they do things, generally it’s just a case of entering your product barcode, ISBN or product name to get an instant quote (or better still – scanning with your phone if you use a site with a fancy app).

 You might find that some sites have a minimum value or number of items, meaning you’ll need to scour the room for extra items to sell if you haven’t met the minimum (although we’re sure you won’t find that too hard!).

 If you’re happy with the valuation you’ve been given, simply accept the offer, fill in your details and send your items off in the post.
 In most cases the postage is free, but double check this first or you could end up forking out more on postage than you’ll earn from selling your stuff!

 Then comes the fun bit: getting paid!
 Most sites are pretty quick – once they’ve received your items, your money should be with you the following day!